 You will place check marks in or near the small boxes to indicate how many times you observed each of the clues.
 You will do this separately for the test on the left leg (L) or on the right leg (R).
-In addition, if the suspect puts the foot down during the test, you will record when it happened (write the count on new note ONE LEG STAND

-R

-L

-R

-Sways while balancing.
+L R Sways while balancing.

 Uses arms to balance.

 Hopping.

 Puts foot down.